imjhk03/jooheekim.me/src/data/blog/2020/2020-11-17-round-corners-specific-view.md

 [KOR](https://imjhk03.github.io/posts/how-to-set-cornerRadius-for-only-some-corners/)

-To round a corner on a UIView, you can set the layer's **`cornerRadius`** value.
+To round a corner on a UIView, you can set the layer's `cornerRadius` value.
 Simply use it like this:

 ```swift
 cornerView.layer.cornerRadius = 8
 ```

 >To ensures subviews are clipped to the rounded corners, add 'view.clipsToBounds = true'.
-{: .prompt-info}

 But what if you need to corner only to top view or bottom?
-We need to set the `CALayer`'s **`maskedCorners`** property.
+We need to set the `CALayer`'s `maskedCorners` property.
 You can make an extension for making a rounded corner like this:

 ```swift
 extension UIView {